 For older students, you may want to challenge them to come up with their own title for their skit.

-Materials: Skit narrations, name labels for animal roles, optional props as listed above.
+Materials: Look Out!
+Scenario cards, name labels for animal roles; optional: props as listed above.

 Objective: To use a model to understand the different food-getting challenges faced by prey animals and their predators.